 - Team Focused Approach / Pit-Crew Approach recommended; assign responders to predetermined tasks.
 Refer to optional protocol or development of local agency protocol. - Efforts should be directed at high quality and continuous compressions with limited interruptions and early defibrillation when indicated. - DO NOT HYPERVENTILATE: If no advanced airway (BIAD, ETT) compression to ventilation ratio is 30:2.
 If advanced airway in place, ventilate 10 breaths per minute with continuous, uninterrupted compressions. - Do not interrupt compressions to place endotracheal tube.
-Consider BIAD first to limit interruptions. - Passive oxygenation optional in agencies practicing Team Focused Approach / Pit-Crew Approach. - Reassess and document BIAD and / or endotracheal tube placement and EtCO2 frequently, after every move, and at transfer of care. - IV / IO access and drug delivery is secondary to high-quality chest compressions and early defibrillation. - Defibrillation: Follow manufacture's recommendations concerning defibrillation / cardioversion energy when specified. - End Tidal CO2 (EtCO2)
+Consider BIAD first to limit interruptions. - Passive oxygenation optional in agencies practicing Team Focused Approach / PitCrew Approach. - Reassess and document BIAD and / or endotracheal tube placement and EtCO2 frequently, after every move, and at transfer of care. - IV / IO access and drug delivery is secondary to high-quality chest compressions and early defibrillation. - IV access is preferred route.
+Follow IV or IO Access Protocol UP 6. - Defibrillation: